 Travel Independent .info is an independent, non-commercial site by travellers for travellers to encourage people of all ages to travel independently and give them the information they need to feel confident about it.
 It is not a blog endlessly updated with ramblings, there are no twitter links or flashy layouts - only what's important to get you 'on the road'.

 This intro has been included as the first thing you might read so it may perhaps provide inspiration and so I /we may communicate the motives for creating this site.
-That 'I' word is used a few times in this section, but nowhere else.
+That 'I' word is used a few times in this intro, but nowhere else.
 The rest of the site is not about personal travels or inflating a sense of achievement.
-It's created with contributions from many, grows daily and is about sharing knowledge that makes any trip achievable and enjoyable.
+It's created with contributions from many, grows weekly and is about sharing knowledge that makes any trip achievable and enjoyable.
 If you are planning to go travelling independently (short or long term) and are perhaps a little apprehensive, this site is for you.
 So please read on through this section as something to bear in mind when looking at the following pages, or... see chapter headings to the left to skip this preface.

 Everything you need to know (about independent travel, aka. backpacking)?
-That's what we came up with, to the ends of sharing everything learnt from hundreds of accumulative very busy days travelling in more than two-thirds of the world's countries spread across the globe.
+That's what we came up with, to the ends of sharing everything learnt from thousands of accumulative very busy days travelling in more than two-thirds of the world's countries spread across the globe.
 Also it sums up the whole site when it comes to independent travel and backpacking.
 This site is about sharing all the information that is so very obvious to anyone who has experienced it, but can be so frightening to a first timer and a real inhibitor to good planning in the way of time, money and what you carry on your back.
 It's hoped the site fills a gap encountered when I tried to research this information on the Internet myself before setting out for the first time (loads of travelogues, but no real information).
 You won't find this site treading around any issues.
 For example most travellers come across contraband, vice or beggars while abroad and wonder about toilets - that's covered.
 More questions?
 Is Colombia/Iran safe?
 Should I go to Timbuktu?
 Is Angkor really that great?
 It's all here and a lot more besides.
 Maybe the title should be: here are the mistakes I made and what it's like - learn from them/it.

 Far from being the only choice available to the typical adventure traveller, it is a sacred doctrine - understand that no one is advocating hardcore '$10-a-day' travel; there are times when splashing out and/or taking a local tour is appropriate.
 Budget independent travel allows you to do more and see more, since it puts you in direct contact with locals and offers greater challenges.